 While George Washington became President of the United States, he almost established two crucial foreign policy rulings.
 He took command of negotiations with a hostile power, in this case, the Creek Nation of Native Americans, and then requested approval from Congress once they were completed.
 Furthermore, he dispatched American envoys to the Middle East for negotiations without obtaining legislative approval.
+Get to know the first lady of George Washington here.

 Taking a Global Position